Skip to main content

 Kaufman does not specify exactly what tropes or ideologies he was trying to rebuff, but we can definitely guess at some of them.
 Romantic comedies by design tend to place the union of the starring pair at peak importance, subscribing to a belief that just because two people had a spark, they are owed a happily ever after, whatever the circumstances.
 And if pursuing this relationship elicits agony and turmoil for all involved parties, all the better.

 An early version of the script actually explored the idea of these two ill-matched individuals continually bound to each other.
 This ending took place far in the future with a much older Clementine undergoing the procedure to erase Joel for at least the fifteenth time.
 This ending was scrapped, but from what I’ve researched, this basic concept was a part of the workshop vision of the film for quite some time and was only discarded shortly before production began.
-Though his idea is not canonized by the finished film, it does introduce the idea of cycles and repeated errors.
+Though this idea is not canonized by the finished film, it does introduce the idea of cycles and repeated errors, and you can see echoes of this motif in the completed work.

 The argument favoring Clem and Joel separating isn’t so much about shutting down the idea of lasting love.
 Rather, it might be about championing the idea that you can exit a relationship and still come out in one piece.
 Most who subscribe to the reading of Joel and Clementine eventually breaking up aren’t out to punish them or deny them happiness, they simply don’t think they belong together.